Last Updated: October 15, 2024

 New York S Corp: Startup Cost and Fees

 Starting any business, including an S corporation, comes with certain startup costs.
 The total fee for filing a Certificate of Incorporation to create a corporation in New York is $195.
-For those opting to form an LLC, the filing fee for the Articles of Organization is $205.
+For those opting to form an LLC, the New York filing fee for the Articles of Organization is $205.
 These fees are crucial initial investments for establishing your business’s legal foundation in New York.

 In addition to the initial filing fees, businesses looking to operate as an S corporation may also face other costs.
-These include fees for required publications, which businesses must fulfill by publishing their formation in two newspapers within the county of their principal business location, as mandated by state law.
+These include NY fees for required publications, which businesses must fulfill by publishing their formation in two newspapers within the county of their principal business location, as mandated by state law.
 Costs can vary significantly based on the county and the newspapers chosen.

 Furthermore, all entities must maintain a registered agent in the state, which can have fees if you use a professional service.
 Proper planning for these expenses is essential for a smooth start and compliance with New York State regulations.